Ordeal by Innocence (TV series): Reshoots

-After the drama had completed filming, the actor playing the part of Mickey Argyll (Ed Westwick) was accused of sexual assault in 2014 by two women.
+After the drama had completed filming, the actor playing the part of Mickey Argyll (Ed Westwick) was accused of sexual assault in 2014.
 In the wake of other sexual assault scandals in 2017, the BBC decided to delay the broadcast pending an investigation into the allegations against Westwick.

-When a third woman came forward to allege another 2014 assault by Westwick, the BBC auditioned a new actor and re-shot Westwick's part with Christian Cooke.
+Ultimately, the BBC auditioned a new actor and re-shot Westwick's part with Christian Cooke.
 The BBC explained that as Ridley Scott had already done something similar with All the Money in the World (replacing Kevin Spacey with Christopher Plummer), they decided to re-shoot too as, as they described it, "hundreds and hundreds of hours of people's hard earned work would have been lost".
-Westwick has strenuously denied the allegations and had stated that nothing had been proven.
+Westwick strenuously denied the allegations.

 Forty-five minutes of footage from 35 scenes was shot over 12 days with Christian Cooke.
 The other actors in the production were drafted in and whilst most made the time, (one production personality described them all as very busy actors), not all of them were on set together at the same time.
 Alice Eve, who played Gwenda Vaughn, could not make it back from America and had to be split-screened into the new footage.
 The actor Christian Cooke praised the production staff in getting things organised so quickly and, apart from one scene where Cooke's character has icy breath (in what was supposedly mid-summer), most critics agreed that the re-shoot went very well and that the production was "seamless".

-In July 2018, the office of the Los Angeles District Attorney announced that Westwick would not be prosecuted regarding the claims of rape and sexual assault.
-Prosecutors said witnesses identified by the first two alleged victims were "not able to provide information that would enable the prosecution to prove either incident beyond a reasonable doubt", with prosecutors unable to contact the third claimant.